thinkards/2020-voting/README.md

 **Election Day Registration?**: If you have missed the voter registration deadline, you can still register to vote and a cast a ballot at the same time during early voting or on November 3, 2020.
 Simply go to your regular polling place or early voting site to register and vote.
 You will need to show proof of residence and a photo ID.
 Contact your Local Election Office if you have any questions.

-**In-person First Day Of Early Vote**: On or before October 12, 2020 .
+**In-person First Day Of Early Vote**: October 19, 2020.
 Not all counties conduct early voting.
 Voters should contact their county elections office for additional information.

-**In-person Last Day Of Early Voting**: October 30, 2020 .
+**In-person Last Day Of Early Voting**: October 30, 2020.
 Not all counties conduct early voting.
 Voters should contact their county elections office for additional information.

 **In-person voting Hours and Days**: Not specified